 Primary Biliary Cirrhosis

 Disease progression in PBC varies significantly but usually is relatively slow, with median survival in untreated patients of 7.5 years if symptomatic at diagnosis and up to 16 years if asymptomatic at diagnosis.
 PBC patients whose disease is progressing have persistently elevated levels of ALP and other liver enzymes, with abnormal bilirubin levels heralding more advanced disease.
-Data from published long-term studies demonstrate that a significant portion of such patients with advancing disease progress to liver failure, transplant or death within five to ten years, despite receiving ursodiol, the standard of care therapy.
+Data from published long-term studies demonstrate that a significant portion of such patients with advancing disease progress to liver failure, transplant or death within 5 to 10 years, despite receiving ursodiol, the standard-of-care therapy.

 Our Solution: OCA for PBC

 Our lead product candidate, OCA, is a bile acid analog and first-in-class FXR agonist derived from the primary human bile acid chenodeoxycholic acid, or CDCA.
 CDCA, a natural FXR agonist, has historically been used safely as a chronic therapy for cholesterol gallstone disease.
-We are initially developing OCA for the second line treatment of PBC for patients with an inadequate therapeutic response to ursodiol or who are unable to tolerate ursodiol.
-OCA has received orphan drug designation in the United States for the treatment of PBC and a related disease called primary sclerosing cholangitis, or PSC.
-OCA also has orphan designation in Europe for PBC.
+We are initially developing OCA for the second-line treatment of PBC for patients with an inadequate therapeutic response to ursodiol or who are unable to tolerate ursodiol.
+OCA has received orphan drug designation in the United States and Europe for the treatment of PBC and a related disease called primary sclerosing cholangitis, or PSC.

-We have completed two randomized, placebo-controlled Phase 2 trials of OCA in PBC patients, one with OCA in combination with ursodiol and one with OCA as monotherapy.
+We have completed 2 randomized, placebo-controlled Phase 2 trials of OCA in PBC patients, 1 with OCA in combination with ursodiol and 1 with OCA as monotherapy.
 The first trial enrolled 165 patients to evaluate the addition of OCA to ursodiol in patients with an inadequate response to ursodiol therapy, and the second trial enrolled 59 patients to evaluate OCA given as monotherapy.
-Both trials showed that, over a 12-week period, single daily doses of OCA at the lowest dose of 10 mg met the primary and secondary endpoints of those trials, producing statistically significant reductions in levels of ALP of greater than 20% and other important liver enzymes.
+Both trials showed that, over a 12-week period, single daily doses of OCA at the lowest dose of 10 mg met the primary and secondary endpoints of those trials, producing statistically significant reductions in levels of ALP of greater than 20% and statistically significant reductions in levels of other important liver enzymes.
 We consider reductions in ALP levels of greater than 10% to be a clinically meaningful improvement.
-Further, long-term open label extension phases of these trials have demonstrated that the majority of patients taking OCA for at least 12 months, with some on therapy for more than 3 years, maintained a durable treatment response.
+Further, long-term, open-label extension phases of these trials have demonstrated that the majority of patients taking OCA for at least 12 months, with some on therapy for more than 4 years, maintained a durable treatment response.
 Pruritus, or itching, a very common symptom in PBC patients, was the most common adverse event reported in our Phase 2 trials, with severity increasing with dose.